khalatevarun/watcherman/README.md

 # Watchman

-**Watchman** is a simple Node.js-based monitoring tool that checks the availability and status of a specified website.
-If the website becomes unresponsive or encounters an issue, Watchman logs the incident and sends an alert email notification.
+**Watchman** is a monitoring tool that checks the availability and status of specified websites/services.
+It logs the status, availability and latency.
 ## Features

 - Monitors the uptime and status of a website at specified intervals.